 When we talk to companies about their marketing goals, invariably one of the first things they mention is improving their search engine rankings.
 They want to be found online.
 A key piece of the digital marketing puzzle is having content on your site that the search engines can index.
-In addition to static pages on your site, your blog should be a major contributor to your content marketing strategy.
+In addition to the solutions pages on your site, your blog should be a major contributor to your content marketing strategy.

-Companies with blogs have better marketing results.
+Business blogging yields excellent marketing results.
 Content is a key factor in a strong SEO strategy.
 Consider these statistics from HubSpot.
-The average company that blogs has:
+The average websites that have a blog earn:

 A blog keeps content fresh and gives you continual opportunities to write articles surrounding key search terms.
 According to Demand Metric, on average, companies with blogs produce 67% more leads per month than companies without blogs.

 Your blog gives others content they can link to in their content.
-This means greater exposure and a boost in your search engine rankings.
+This means greater exposure to a relevant audience and a boost in your search engine rankings.
 Blog content gives your company new information to share on social media and in email marketing, which in turn can be shared with a broader audience, creating a ripple effect.
-Static web page content doesn’t have the same impact.

-Perhaps most importantly, a blog gives you an opportunity build trust and loyalty with your audience.
+Perhaps most importantly, a blog gives you an opportunity build trust and credibility with your audience.
 By increasing brand awareness, answering their questions, providing helpful information that will aid them in buying decisions, and providing “free” value, blog articles are one of the best ways to draw your customers in and develop a relationship with them.